PubDef: Defending Against Transfer Attacks From Public Models: Introduction

-We advocate for a different approach, captured in slogan form as follows: \begin{quote} \quad Secure ML \quad = \quad Systems-level defenses \quad + \quad Realistic threat model\\ \phantom{secure ML \quad =} \qquad\qquad + \quad ML-level defenses against those threats \end{quote} We propose using all available systems-level defenses.
+We propose using all available systems-level defenses.
 We articulate a concrete threat model, influenced by what attacks cannot be stopped by systems-level defenses.
 Specifically, we propose \emph{security against \underline{t}ransfer \underline{a}ttacks from \underline{p}ublic \underline{m}odels} (TAPM; \cref{fig:intro}(a)) as the threat model we focus on.
 The TAPM threat model focuses on transfer attacks where the adversary starts with a publicly available model, attacks the public model, and then hopes that this attack will ``transfer'', i.e., will also be effective against the target model.
 Because public models are often widely available, e.g., in model zoos, this kind of transfer attack is particularly easy to mount and thus particularly important to defend against.
 Under the TAPM threat model, we assume neither the model weights nor training set are known to the attacker, and the attacker cannot train their own model or mount query-based attacks that involve querying the target model many times.
 These assumptions are driven partly by what kinds of attacks can be prevented or mitigated by existing systems-level defenses.

 Finally, we introduce \ours{} (\cref{fig:intro}(c)), a new method for training models that will be secure against transfer attacks from public models. \ours{} models are attractive for practical deployment.
 For instance, they achieve clean accuracy close to that of an undefended model, so there is little loss in performance when not under attack.
 When under attack (via transfer from public models), adversarial accuracy remains fairly high: 88.6\% for CIFAR-10 (almost 20 points higher than any previous defense), 50.8\% for CIFAR-100 (18 points higher), and 62.3\% for ImageNet (26 points higher than any previous defense).
 While our defense is not perfect and is not appropriate in all scenarios, we believe it is a pragmatic defense that can be deployed without major loss of clean accuracy, while making life as difficult for attackers as possible within that constraint.